vincycode7/object_tracking_yolov5_deepsort/Readme.md

 #### Step 3 - Running Project
   1. Confirm you are in your current working directory - `object_tracking_yolov5_deepsort`
   2. Activate the environment using the command  `pipenv shell`
-  3. Run the app using the command `streamlit run Home.py` or `reset && streamlit run Home.py`
+  3. Run the app using the command `streamlit run Home.py --server.address=localhost` or `reset && streamlit run Home.py --server.address=localhost`